Sew-On vs. Iron-On Patches

 In a word, You can choose the right type of patch for your needs, based on your specific scenario and advantages.

-Looking For a Reliable Supplier For Custom Recognition Awards?
+Looking For a Reliable Supplier For Custom Recognition Awards Products?

 Your Search Is Over!
-Perfect Crafts and Gifts is a professional designer and manufacturer in China.
+Perfect Crafts and Gifts is a professional manufacturer of lapel pins, medals, and advertising products in China.
 Direct Factory Price.
 Shipping Worldwide.
 Get a FREE Quote Now!